hunglkuit/BlueMix-Tutorial/README.md

 * [Python Application used to connect to IBM IoT service] (#ibmiot-client)
 <a name='ibmiot-client'>
-## Python Applocation connect to IBM IoT service
+## Python Applocation connect to IBM IoT service.

 This application is implemented on IBMIOT library.
 We can download and install this library by using command `pip install ibmiotf`.
 The constructor builds the IBMIoT client instance received an options dict containing the following definitions: